dapedley/DpRadioGroupBox/Docs/DpRadioGroupBox.md

 	{ int newlySelectedButtonTag = e.SelectedTag; 	... }

 `SelectedTagEventArgs` contains a single member `int SelectedTag`, which is the `Tag` value of the selected `RadioButton`.

+Note that the event does not fire until the control has been created.
+Thus, it will not fire when `Checked` is set to `true` in the designer and the control then initialises.
+If required at initialisation, either set `Checked` to `true` or set the `SelectedTag` property in the form's `Load` event.